Intelligence Patterns: Reusable Elements of Agentic Design¶

 - Multi-Agent Systems (5 modules) - Modern LLM-based multi-agent collaboration patterns

-The patterns are organized to build concepts progressively, but you can also use this book as a reference, jumping to patterns that address specific challenges you face in your agent development projects.
+The book parts and patterns are organized to build concepts progressively, but you can also use this book as a reference, jumping to patterns that address specific challenges you face in your agent development projects.

 Throughout this book, the emphasis is on practical application.
 Every pattern includes runnable code examples that you can execute, modify, and learn from.
 We encourage you to: